portellam/auto-xorg/README.md

 My Desktop has no issues and works as expected.
 Primary and secondary GPUs are NVIDIA 10-series and AMD Radeon HD 6900-series, respectively.

-**I daily drive this Desktop, and Auto-Xorg works as expected.** It such a help for whenever I choose to boot either VGA device.
+**I daily drive this Desktop, and Auto-Xorg works as expected.** Whenever I choose to boot either VGA device, it does the job.

 However my Laptop has some issues:
 * **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.